Students learn with their heads and their hearts

 In conjunction with a two-semester seminar course on toddler development, 16 college students complete their fieldwork by working one morning a week in the Toddler Center.

 Course requirements include active participation in seminar, a weekly observation journal, weekly readings, participation in the Toddler Center classroom, research projects, and papers.

-- participating in a weekly seminar on toddler development (Psy BC 3465x, 3466y).
+- participating in a weekly, year-long seminar on toddler development (Psy BC 3465x, 3466y).
 This is an 8 credit course.
 Developmental Psychology is a prerequisite.